OliverMount/SingularityCoreNeuron/README.md

 Navigate to the `def_files` directory and edit the `%files` section of the `cn.def` file.
 Update the file paths to point to your **locally downloaded**:

 - NVIDIA HPC SDK tarball
-- OpenMPI tarball or prebuilt directory (make sure the OpenMPI in the container is the same version as in the HPC for ABI compatibility.)
+- OpenMPI tarball or prebuilt directory (make sure the OpenMPI libraries in the container is the same version as in the HPC for ABI compatibility.)

 ```bash
 cd def_files